Thursday, 15 January 2015

 1996

 "It sounds like Watchmen" said Adriano Shaplin when I told him the story, which meant I was probably telling it well.
-The most interesting correlation is Conrad's boldest departure from the failed bombing on which the novel was based: In The Secret Agent, the bomb is not the work of terrorists, but of a supercilious peace-keeping force.
+The most interesting correlation is Conrad's boldest departure from the failed bombing on which the novel's based: In The Secret Agent, the bomb is not the work of terrorists, but of a supercilious peace-keeping force.
 The everyday anarchists in The Secret Agent are harmless.
 Even The Professor just makes "the stuff".
 He never expects anyone to use it.
 He's a low-rent, walking testament to the theory of mutually assured destruction.
 The book's most obvious villain is actually the bullying youngblood Vladimir, the celebrated ideas man of the Imperial Embassy.
 His ultimately ineffectual nemesis is the Assistant Commissioner, a whimsical, nationless embodiment of a comfortable respect for civil liberties, shown no respect himself by his baffled Chief Inspector.
 And the Assistant Commissioner is ultimately ineffectual because he loses his star witness, not to the anarchists, nor to the Chief Inspector or the agents of Vladimir, but to...
 SPOILERS.
 There are definitely simpler tales.

 1992.
 Poor sods.